YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A fast promise of dense coverage can sound reassuring, but it may ignore the real issue.
 If the scalp disease is active, more grafts do not solve the disease.
 If the skin is scarred, high density may not be the right first step.
 If the medication plan is unclear, surgery can become unnecessarily stressful.

-The patient should leave a consultation understanding the limits, not only the offer.
+The consultation needs to make the limits clear, not only the offer.
 Who examined the scalp?
 Is the diagnosis clear?
 Is the donor area safe?
 Is the disease quiet?
 Is the plan staged if needed?
 Is the surgeon personally involved in the decision?

 When an autoimmune condition is involved, the most dangerous promise is certainty without examination.
 A careful answer may feel slower, but it protects the patient from using donor grafts before the case is ready.